-I know that all-nighters are in rare cases necessary, but they should not be a common occurrence.
-While it might be fun to bond with friends over pulling an all-nighter for a paper, you should take a step back and realizing what that says: “I didn’t plan well enough to budget enough time for this assignment, even though I’ve already done 20 of them.
-It was physically and mentally painful and most likely lowered the quality of my work.”
+I know that all-nighters are, in rare cases, necessary, but they should not be a common occurrence.
+While it might be fun to bond with friends over pulling an all-nighter for a paper, take a step back and realize what that says: “I didn’t plan well enough to budget enough time for this assignment, even though I’ve already done 20 of them.
+It was physically and mentally painful, and most likely lowered the quality of my work.”

-The better thing to do is to have that paper ready a whole day before it’s due and have it so rock solid you’re sure it’s going to get an A.
+The better thing to do is to have that paper ready a whole day before it’s due and have it so rock solid that you’re sure it’s going to get you an A.

 Here are a few effective scheduling tips:

-Again - you're going to be spending at least 100 hours per month at least on homework.
-You might as well spend an hour a month guiding where that time will be spent.
+Again, since you're going to be spending at least 100 hours per month on homework, you might as well spend an hour a month guiding where that time will be spent.

 This sounds crazy to me.